ChewKeanHo/license-pdos/README.md

 Copyright [YEAR] [FULL_LEGAL_NAME] [CONTACT_LIKE_EMAIL_ADDRESS]

-Licensed under the (Holloway) Chew, Kean Ho’s BSD Zero Clause License (the "License"); you may not use this file except in compliance with the License.
+Licensed under the (Holloway) Chew, Kean Ho’s Public Domain License (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

                  https://doi.org/10.5281/zenodo.13770769